ZeroSync/ZeroSync/cairo/src/crypto/readme.md

 # Bitcoin Crypto Proofs

-TODO: A library to prove all hash functions used in [Bitcoin (Script)](https://en.bitcoin.it/wiki/Script#Crypto) as well as ECDSA and Schnorr signatures
+TODO: A library to prove all hash functions used in [Bitcoin (Script)](https://en.bitcoin.it/wiki/Script#Crypto) as well as ECDSA and Schnorr signatures.

 - OP_RIPEMD160: The input is hashed using RIPEMD-160.
 - OP_SHA1: The input is hashed using SHA-1.